vsmash/committhis/docs/README.maiass.md

 ---

-### 👩‍💻 Are you tired of playing translator between code and English?
+### 👩‍💻 Are you tired of switching from code-mode to explain-brain?

 ### 🧑‍💼 Are you sick of opening a repo and finding 20 commits named “fix”?